soodsagar/podopolo/README.md

 ## Security

-THe authentication system consists of a email/password flow.
+The authentication system consists of a email/password flow.
 The `UserSchema.methods.setPassword()` method is a function that sets a password for a user in a Node.js application.
 This function takes a `password` parameter as input, which is the plain text password entered by the user.
 It then generates a random `salt` value, which is used to strengthen the security of the password.
 The `pbkdf2Sync()` function is then used to create a hash of the password, using the `salt` value, 10000 iterations, a key length of 512, and the SHA512 algorithm.
 The resulting `hash` is then saved to the hash property of the UserSchema object.
 When the user logs in, it finds the user by email, and takes the password from request, cretes a hash and compares against the hash in the record.
 This way its always comparing the hashes, never the true password.

 This function is useful for security because it protects user passwords from being stored in plain text.
 Instead, it stores a hashed version of the password that cannot be reversed back to the original plain text password.
 Even the database owner cannot get access to real passwords.
 Additionally, the use of a random salt value and a large number of iterations makes it more difficult for attackers to crack the password using brute force attacks or rainbow tables.
 Overall, this function helps to ensure that user passwords are stored securely and cannot be easily compromised.